paysera/util-raml-code-generator/tests/PhpGeneratorBundle/Fixtures/expected/category/README.md

 ## vendor-category-client

-Provides methods to manipulate `Category` API.
+Provides methods to manipulate `CategoryClient` API.
 It automatically authenticates all requests and maps required data structure for you.

 #### Usage